Skip to content

 How To Choose The Right Ceiling Fan For Your Room

 This is where most people miss.
-They buy a fan like it’s a throw pillow, then wonder why it looks off or doesn’t move enough air.
+They buy a fan like it is a throw pillow, then wonder why it looks wrong or does not move enough air.
 A ceiling fan should match the room’s size, ceiling height, and design language.

-Finally, choose the finish like you’d choose any major piece of furniture: match the metals to your lighting, match the blade tone to your woods, and don’t ignore texture.
+Finally, choose the finish like you would choose any major piece of furniture.
+Match the metals to your lighting, match the blade tone to your woods, and do not ignore texture.
 If your room leans warm and moody, a bright chrome fan is going to fight the whole aesthetic.
-If your house is light and Scandinavian, a heavy dark fan can feel like a random interruption unless the rest of the materials support it.
+If your house is pale and Scandinavian, a heavy dark fan can feel abrupt unless the rest of the material palette supports it.

 If you want the room to feel cohesive fast, use the same finish family as your key fixtures.
-That’s why a lot of readers pair fans with complementary pieces from our lighting selection so the ceiling doesn’t look like it was designed by two different people.
+That is why a lot of readers pair fans with complementary pieces from our lighting selection so the ceiling does not look like it was designed by two different people.

 Ceiling Fans vs. Air Conditioners: Which Is More Energy Efficient?